 These include cortisol and glucocorticoid stimulation or suppression tests, which are frequently ordered by doctors to diagnose diseases of the adrenal glands, as well as the thyroid, ACTH, and DHEA tests.

-Neurotransmitter tests, which require a urine sample, are often marketed for this purpose too, but scientists say the urine results aren’t reliable.
+Neurotransmitter tests, which require a urine sample, are often marketed for this purpose too, but say the urine results aren’t reliable.

 Endocrinologists are scientists and doctors who treat and research diseases of the glands and hormones.
 According to the Endocrine Society, which is the largest organization of endocrinologists in the world, adrenal fatigue isn’t a legitimate diagnosis.